WPCD-Workflows/documentation/source/old/imp5/public/xml/imp5_update_datastructures_for_4.10a.rst

    and name of the injectors and reactions that provide the source, along with an index separating sources with the same name and type.
-   Possible content for type: NBI or reaction names (see specifications on the ITM webpages); the field name should either be taken from nbi(*)%nbi_unit(*)%name, or describe the populations involved in the reaction, e.g. fast-thermal; the field index should separate different sources generated from a single injector or reaction.
+   Possible content for type: NBI or reaction names (see specifications on the EU-IM webpages); the field name should either be taken from nbi(*)%nbi_unit(*)%name, or describe the populations involved in the reaction, e.g. fast-thermal; the field index should separate different sources generated from a single injector or reaction.